ncatlab/nlab-content/pages/4885.md

 A deeper observation is that the [[linking number]] is a link invariant, for which see that entry.

+[[colourable knot|3-colourability]] is a [[knot invariant]] as is easy to check.
+This shows, for instance, that the trefoil knot is not equivalent to the unknot, and hence shows, very simply, that non-trivial knots exist.
+It also shows that the figure eight knot is not equivalent to the trefoil.

-(Other instances of this sort of argument will get put here later on.)
+(Links to other instances of this sort of argument will get put here later on.)